MicrosoftDocs/azure-docs/articles/azure-cache-for-redis/cache-how-to-version.md

 * Azure subscription - [create one for free](https://azure.microsoft.com/free/)

 > [!NOTE]
 > Redis 6 is currently in preview.
-At this time, Redis 6 does not support clustering, ACL, PowerShell, Azure CLI, and Terraform.
+At this time, Redis 6 does not support clustering, zone redundancy, ACL, PowerShell, Azure CLI, and Terraform.
 The Redis version also cannot be changed once a cache is created.
 >

 > [!IMPORTANT]